sashathelambo/this-diffusion-joke-is-pretty-random-cpp-template/README.md

 cd build
 ```

-Once you are inside of the build directory, you can run the following command to build all of th executables for the project:
+Once you are inside of the build directory, you can run the following command to build all of the executables for the project:

 ```bash
 cmake .. && make